carlk3/FreeRTOS-FAT-CLI-for-RPi-Pico/README.md

   * For each SPI controller used, two DMA channels are claimed with `dma_claim_unused_channel`.
   * A configurable DMA IRQ is hooked with `irq_add_shared_handler` or `irq_set_exclusive_handler` (configurable) and enabled.
   * For each SPI controller used, one GPIO is needed for each of RX, TX, and SCK.
 Note: each SPI controller can only use a limited set of GPIOs for these functions.
-  * For each SD card attached to an SPI controller, a GPIO is needed for slave (or "chip") select (SS or CS), and, optionally, another for Card Detect (CD or "Det").
+  * For each SD card attached to an SPI controller, a GPIO is needed for slave (or "chip") select (SS or "CS"), and, optionally, another for Card Detect (CD or "DET").
-* SDIO attached card:
+* SDIO attached cards:
   * A PIO block
   * Two DMA channels claimed with `dma_claim_unused_channel`
   * A configurable DMA IRQ is hooked with `irq_add_shared_handler` or `irq_set_exclusive_handler` (configurable) and enabled.